The Complete Guide to Charter Bus Rentals

 Charter buses are rented by businesses, organizations, sports teams, and more to transport their groups to and from a particular destination.
 Groups who rent charter buses include:

-- Schools and universities rent charter buses for field trips to museums, cultural centers, and more.
-College students travel by bus for extracurricular activities like fraternity and sorority formals, club events, and sports tournaments.
+- Schools and universities.
+Students, teachers, and chaperones ride in charter buses for field trips to museums, cultural centers, and more.
+College students travel by bus for extracurricular activities like campus tours, fraternity and sorority formals, club events, and sports tournaments.

-- Brides and wedding planners favor charter buses for bachelorette road trips, shuttling wedding guests, and transporting the wedding party to the venue in style.
+- Couples and wedding planners.
+Brides and grooms favor charter buses for bachelorette road trips, shuttling wedding guests, and transporting the wedding party to the venue in style.

-- Businesses prefer charter buses to public transportation and carpooling for conferences and corporate events.
-With a bus, everyone arrives safely at the same time and can often use wifi along the way.
+- Businesses.
+Corporate travel planners prefer charter buses to public transportation and carpooling for conferences and company events.
+With a bus, everyone arrives safely at the same time and can often use WiFi along the way.

-- Churches rent charter buses for youth retreats, service projects, domestic mission trips, fellowship activities, and conferences.
+- Churches.
+Congregation members rent charter buses for youth retreats, service projects, domestic mission trips, fellowship activities, and conferences.

-- Sports teams often travel by charter bus to out of town tournaments to keep everyone together, on time, and pumped for the big game.
+- Sports teams.
+Athletes and coaches often travel by charter bus to out of town tournaments to keep everyone together, on time, and pumped for the big game.

 How many seats does a charter bus have?

 Looking for something smaller?
-A mini bus typically holds under 25 seats.
+A minibus typically holds under 35 seats.
 These are perfect for shuttling groups around for weddings, festivals, tours, and more.

-As discussed above, a mini bus is best for groups of 25 or less, and charter buses are best for groups of 30 or more.
+As discussed above, a minibus is best for groups of 35 or less, and charter buses are best for groups of 36 or more.
 Because of its larger size, the standard charter bus often comes with more amenities like a restroom and extra luggage space.

-A party bus, like a mini bus, holds under 25 passengers.
-It’s seats, however, are arranged along the edges of the bus instead of in rows.
+A party bus, like a minibus, holds under 35 passengers.
+It seats, however, are arranged along the edges of the bus instead of in rows.
 This allows for more room to chat with friends, dance, play games, and more.

 For music artists and celebrities, entertainer buses hold 8 to 12 passengers and provide luxury amenities.
 On board, you’ll find a master suite, sleeping bunks, lounge area, kitchen, restroom, storage space, satellite TVs, wifi, and more.